-In 2018, I published Hempstead Village, an Images of America book produced by Arcadia Publishing, and also "The Presidents and Mayors of Hempstead," a historical display about the village since its 1853 incorporation, that I wrote for the village's 375th anniversary.
+In 2018, I wrote Hempstead Village, an Images of America book produced by Arcadia Publishing.
+I also wrote "The Presidents and Mayors of Hempstead," a 19,000-word historical account of the leaders of Hempstead Village since its 1853 incorporation.
+The text and images I provided were incorporated into a display that covered three walls of Hempstead Village Hall during the village's 375th anniversary celebration.
+The photo to the left depicts part of the display, which remained in place until 2020.

-I have written weekly articles, both historical and contemporary, for our local paper, the Hempstead Beacon, since 2018.
+From 2018 through 2025, I wrote weekly articles, both historical and contemporary, for our local paper, the Hempstead Beacon.

-To write about Hempstead is to articulate the good and bad of American history: settlement by Europeans on land populated by Native American communities, development that included the evils of slavery and the near-elimination of the native groups, the growth of wealth as Long Island's suburbs grew, and the struggles caused by racial discrimination.
+To write about Hempstead is to articulate the good and bad of American history: settlement by the Dutch and the English on land populated by Native American communities, the evils of slavery and the near-elimination of the native groups, the growth of wealth as Long Island's suburbs developed, and the changing demographics during the 20th century.

 In writing about my friends and neighbors here, I hope to add my voice to those who seek unity among all the groups and heritages of America.